 - ECMAScript 1 (June 1997): First version of the standard. - ECMAScript 2 (June 1998): Small update to keep ECMA-262 in sync with the ISO standard. - ECMAScript 3 (December 1999): Adds many core features "[...] regular expressions, better string handling, new control statements [do-while, switch], try/catch exception handling, [...]" - ECMAScript 4 (abandoned in July 2008): Would have been a massive upgrade (with static typing, modules, namespaces, and more), but ended up being too ambitious and dividing the language's stewards. - ECMAScript 5 (December 2009): Brought minor improvements a few standard library features and strict mode. - ECMAScript 5.1 (June 2011): Another small update to keep Ecma and ISO standards in sync. - ECMAScript 6 (June 2015): A large update that fulfilled many of the promises of ECMAScript 4.
-This version is the first one whose official name - ECMAScript 2015 - is based on the year of publication. - ECMAScript 2016 (June 2016): First yearly release.
+This version is the first one whose official name ECMAScript 2015 is based on the year of publication.

+- ECMAScript 2016 (June 2016): First yearly release.
 The shorter release life cycle resulted in fewer new features compared to the large ES6. - ECMAScript 2017 (June 2017).
 Second yearly release. - Subsequent ECMAScript versions (ES2018, etc.) are always ratified in June.

-3.4 Ecma Technical Committee 39 (TC39)
+5.4 Evolving JavaScript: TC39 (Ecma Technical Committee 39)

 TC39 is the committee that evolves JavaScript.
 Its members are, strictly speaking, companies: Adobe, Apple, Facebook, Google, Microsoft, Mozilla, Opera, Twitter, and others.
-That is, companies that are usually fierce competitors are working together for the good of the language.
+That is, companies that are usually competitors are working together on JavaScript.